isomerpages/moe-geylangmtdpri/_curriculum/Character & Citizenship/Sexuality Education 2023.md

 <p style="text-align: justify;">9.
 Parents may opt their children out of Sexuality Education lessons.

 <p style="text-align: justify;">10.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form is downloadable [here](https://geylangmethodistpri.moe.edu.sg/qql/slot/u176/2023/GEYLANG%20METHODIST%20SCHOOL_Opt%20Out%20Form.pdf).
+This form is downloadable [here].
 The completed opt-out form is to be submitted to the General Office by February 2023.

 <p style="text-align: justify;">11.
 Parents can contact Mrs Beverly Toh (HOD CCE) & Mrs Christabel Chue  (Sexuality Education Coordinator) at Tel: 6748 6746 for discussion or to seek clarification about the school’s Sexuality Education programme.